 Installation

-The first step to using Rust is to install it.
-We’ll download Rust through rustup, a command-line tool for managing Rust versions and associated tools.
-For this you’ll need an internet connection.
+The first step is to install Rust.
+We’ll download Rust through rustup, a command line tool for managing Rust versions and associated tools.
+You’ll need an internet connection for the download.

-The following steps will install the latest stable version of the Rust compiler.
-The examples and output shown in this book all use stable Rust 1.21.0.
-Rust’s stability guarantees ensure that all of the examples in the book that compile will continue to compile with newer versions of Rust.
-The output may differ slightly between versions, as error messages and warnings are often improved.
-In other words, any newer, stable version of Rust you will install with these steps should work as expected with the content of this book.
+The following steps install the latest stable version of the Rust compiler.
+All the examples and output in this book use stable Rust 1.21.0.
+Rust’s stability guarantees ensure that all the examples in the book that compile will continue to compile with newer Rust versions.
+The output might differ slightly between versions, because Rust often improves error messages and warnings.
+In other words, any newer, stable version of Rust you install using these steps should work as expected with the content of this book.

 Start box